DFE-Digital/apply-for-teacher-training/adr/0006-retrieving-data-from-find.md

 #### Cons

 - This can be slow if making many requests to the `Find API`.
+(Caching could be a solution to this.)
 - Apply Service is dependent on the Find Service to function.